Yellow Line (Namma Metro)

 The Yellow Line is a line on the Namma Metro rail system.
 As of 2025, the line is 19.15 km long, connecting Rashtreeya Vidyalaya Road with Bommasandra, and is fully elevated with 16 stations.
+The line passes through the neighbourhoods of South Bengaluru, such as Jayanagar, Ragigudda, BTM Layout, Central Silk Board and runs parallel to Hosur Road where it passes through neighbourhoods such as Bommanahalli, Hongasandra, Electronic City and Bommasandra.
 The line interchanges with the Green Line at Rashtreeya Vidyalaya Road, and has two upcoming interchanges with the Pink Line at Jayadeva Hospital and the Blue Line at Central Silk Board.

-The Yellow Line was officially inaugurated on 10 August 2025 by the Prime Minister Narendra Modi, with the line opening for public use on the following day.
+The Yellow Line was officially inaugurated on 10 August 2025 by the Prime Minister Narendra Modi, with the line opening for public use on the following day at IIIT-Bangalore.